Scrumpis/iwgc-circos/README.md

 - Dynamically adjusts tick amount and spacing based on genome length and chromosome amount.

 ### Setup
 Move all desired track files (.circos) into the iwgc_circos_data directory if not already there.
+Make sure ONLY the track files you wish to visualize are present in iwgc_circos_data.
 ```
 iwgc-circos/
 ├── iwgc_circos/